thebusfactor/p11/M1_Requirements/Sean_Report_Contribution.md

 | 2.
 User selects and adds area of detection using mouse | 3.
 System accepts input and returns acceptance message |

 ###### 3. Requires MVP Use Case 1, Selects and deletes traffic light area of detection
-User should define and delete the area of decetion for the traffic lights.
-This is so the user can make the area of detection irrelevent.
+User should define and delete the area of detection for the traffic lights.
+This is so the user can make the area of detection irrelevant.
-Validity check: Software should check the area has been succesfully been removed and detection no longer occurs.
+Validity check: Software should check the area has been successfully removed and detection no longer occurs.
 Exact sequence: Interface shows video feed of area, user selects shape of detection and deletes.
 Effect of Parameters: If the user does not have a working mouse they cannot proceed past this point.
 Relationship of input and output: The detection areas dictate the output of the system.